amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 !*********************************************************************
 ```

 Subtly is a virtue.
-It is better to cite a readily accessible, authoritative source for the algorithm in the module's block comment, without cramming in a shallow, meandering explanation thereof.
+When it comes to commenting code, it is better to cite a readily accessible, authoritative source of the algorithm in the module's block comment, without cramming in a incomprehensible, perfunctory description thereof.

 ```
 #< GraphSearch.f